dperson/openvpn-client/README.md

                     optional args:
                     [port] to use, instead of default
-                    [proto] to use, instead of udp (IE, tcp)
+                    [proto] to use, instead of udp (IE, tcp) -V '<[conf];[cert]>' Specify OpenVPN configuration and cert file required arg: ';'
+            optional args:
+            [conf] file inside /vpn to use for openvpn configuration [cert] file inside /vpn to use as cert file with ca

     The 'command' (if provided and valid) will be run instead of openvpn